TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 - `relation`: The table or CTE name to deduplicate
 - `partition_by`: column names, or expressions to use to identify a window of rows out of which to select one as the deduplicated row
-- `order_by`: A list of strings representing the ORDER BY clause
+- `order_by`: A list of strings representing the ORDER BY clause, null values in columns ordered first

 For example, the following query:
 ```sql linenums="1"